neu-spiral/RBC-SatImg/README.md

 In `configuration.py` (class `Config`), change `path_sentinel_images` to the `sentinel_data` folder path.
 Images in this dataset are used for training and evaluation.
 Details regarding the dataset can be found in the Zenodo link.

-### Reproduction of Results
+## Results
 The results presented in our publication can be obtained by executing the `main_notebook.ipynb` (Jupyter Notebook) or the `main.py`file (Python script).
 We recommend to use Jupyter Notebook in a conda environment (see instructions [here](https://stackoverflow.com/questions/58068818/how-to-use-jupyter-notebooks-in-a-conda-environment)).

-## Results
 A log file is generated in the `path_log_files` path (defined in `configuration.py`, class `Config`) everytime the main scripts are executed.
-Log files contain information regarding evenets in the code execution.
+Log files contain information regarding events in the code execution.

 ## References